 -

-Questioning their intentions and asking for affirmation of their feelings toward you.
+Questioning your partner’s intentions and asking for affirmation of their feelings toward you?

 -

-Complaining that you don’t get enough attention in hopes that they will change.
+Complaining that you don’t get enough attention in hopes that he/she will change?

 -

-Pursuing a partner who is a distant even though you know deep down inside that they will never meet your emotional needs for connection.
+Pursuing a partner who is a distant even though you know deep down inside that he/she will never meet your emotional needs for connection?

 -

-Setting up the expectation that they’ll have to prove their love by engaging in specific behaviors – such as buying you gifts or calling you twice a day.
+Setting up the expectation that he or she has to prove their love by engaging in specific behaviors – such as buying you gifts or calling you twice a day?

 -

-Picking an argument or creating conflict because you little blow things out of proportion.
-Is it the end of the world that he didn’t return your phone call right away?
-After all, he may have at an important work related call or a deadline to meet.
+Picking an argument or create conflict because you little blow things out of proportion?
+Ask Yourself: Is it the end of the world that your partner didn’t return your phone call right away?
+After all, he/she may have at an important work related call or a deadline to meet.